Acrisure Stadium: Football

+Since the Panthers moved to the stadium, attendance for games has been varied, ranging from an average high of 59,197 people per game for the 2003 season to a low of 33,315 in 2007.
+Speculation and analysis mostly concluded that that attendance was primarily impacted by the success of the team and times that the games are played, not the location of the stadium.
+More recently, Pitt has averaged 54,710 in home attendance during the 2022 season in which the team posted a 9-4 record and 48,122 during the 2023 season in which the team recorded a 3-9 season.

 On September 1, 2022, the Backyard Brawl between the University of Pittsburgh and West Virginia University met after an 11-year break of the rivalry, due to conference realignment.
 With an attendance of 70,622 fans, a new record was set for the largest sporting event in the history of Pittsburgh.
-With the previous record being held by Penn State versus Pitt in 2016 with 69,983 in attendance.
+The previous record was held by Penn State versus Pitt in 2016 with 69,983 in attendance.

 Concerts

-Since its opening in 2001, bands and artists including 'N Sync, Beyoncé, Taylor Swift, Kenny Chesney, and LeAnn Rimes have performed at the stadium.
-In addition, hometown bands The Clarks and the Povertyneck Hillbillies have played multiple shows at the stadium.
+Since its opening in 2001, bands and artists including NSYNC, Beyoncé, Taylor Swift, Kenny Chesney, and LeAnn Rimes have performed at the stadium.
+Additionally, hometown bands The Clarks, the Povertyneck Hillbillies, and the Pittsburgh Comma have played multiple shows at the stadium.

 Soccer

 On July 27, 2014, Heinz Field hosted a soccer match between A.C.
 Milan and Manchester City which was part of the 2014 International Champions Cup and Manchester City won the match 5–1.

 Heinz Field hosted a women's international exhibition match between the United States and Costa Rica on August 16, 2015.
 It ended in an 8–0 victory for the United States, in their first match since winning the 2015 FIFA Women's World Cup, and set a new attendance record for a standalone women's friendly in the U.S. with 44,028 spectators.